alexa-games/litexa/docs/book/gadgets-custom-interfaces.md

   stopCustomEventHandler
 ```

-:::tip stopCustomEventHandler will:
+:::tip stopCustomEventHandler behavior:

-* create a `CustomInterfaceController.StopEventHandler` directive specifying the last started handler's
+* if a custom event handler was started and hasn't expired, a `CustomInterfaceController.StopEventHandler`
-token (if there is one), and attach it to the pending skill response
+directive is created (specifying the last started handler's token) and attached to the pending skill response
 :::

 ## Custom Interface Events